 Registration is beneficial to you in several ways:

-• Our entomologist and/or Apiary Inspector are available to help you with bee issues.
+• Our Entomologist and/or Apiary Inspector are available to help you with honey bee issues.

-• Registered apiary owners are notified when a pesticide toxic to bees as determined by the label is being applied within one mile of their hive(s) location.
+• Registered apiary owners can request to be notified when a pesticide labeled toxic to bees is being applied within one mile of their hive(s) location.

 • Your registration makes you part of our honey bee network that provides you with up-to-date honey bee health, research and regulatory information.